megmorsie/tcba-recipe-sorter/README.md

 Installation
 ------
-Requires WP Recipe Maker plugin to be installed and active.
+1. Requires **WP Recipe Maker** plugin to be installed and active.
 Otherwise, shortcode will return an error message.
-To install, download a zipped file of this repository and upload to WordPress.
+2. To install TCBA Recipe Sorter, download a **zipped file** of this repository and **upload to WordPress**.

 Usage
 ------